 Lishe Demo Farm is designed to offer Agri-expositions for farmers and learners on the latest use of technology, conservation of biodiversity, value addition, the solution to farming challenges, and high-return business ventures with low capital investments.

 Skilling Refugees with Solar Skills

 In March 2022, the French Embassy in Nairobi partnered with TTF to support 100 young women in Turkana County.
-TTF has set up a training center at Kakuma refugee camp, InZone Hub, in partnership with the University of Geneva.
+TTF has set up a training center at the Kakuma refugee camp, InZone Hub, in partnership with the University of Geneva.

 Turkana is home to Kakuma Refugee Camp which is currently running over 90% on solar energy.
 100 young women are acquiring knowledge and skills in renewable energy and solar services and products.
 Through solar skills training, young women are accessing electrical safety, digital, and entrepreneurship skills.

-The solar skills training for refugees in Kakuma refugee camp has been a success because of support from the Government, United Nations High Commissioner for Refugees (UNHCR), humanitarian agencies, and solar micro enterprises operating in the camp.
+The solar skills training for refugees in the Kakuma refugee camp has been a success because of support from the Government, United Nations High Commissioner for Refugees (UNHCR), humanitarian agencies, and solar micro enterprises operating in the camp.
 However, for the refugees to be competitive, they need exposure to solar companies in the country and the region.
 Their labour mobility however is inhibited by lack of certiﬁcation and travel documents/permits.
 The high rate of unemployment in Kenya also means there’s stiff competition with locals for solar jobs.
 TTF is collaborating with partners to promote entrepreneurship for skilled refugees.

 TTF Empowering Refugee Women at Kakuma Refugee Camp